ALEEZAJOGIYAT/budget-app/README.md

 # BUDGET CALCULATOR

-This is a budget calcuator that is basically calcuating sub totla amount of user's orders
+This is a budget calculator that calcuating subtotal amount of users' orders how it's working?